 Step 6: The Tree Skirt

-, tree skirts come in a wide array of styles, from solid, colored velvet to patterns to little scenes involving carolers or snowmen.
-Make sure your skirt is wide enough to cover the tree stand, but does not extend past the bottom branches of the tree.
+As a general rule, your tree skirt should be wide enough to cover the tree stand, but not extend past the bottom branches of the tree.